ghoshnirmalya/react-search-box/README.md

 - `data` - An array of objects which acts as teh source of data for the dropdown.
 This prop is required.
 - `onSelect` - A function which acts as a callback when any record is selected.
 It is triggered once a dropdown item is clicked.
 - `autoFocus` - Focus on the input box once the component is mounted.
+- `onFocus` - A function which acts as a callback when the input is focussed.

 ## Built With